-So is it true that “no good deed goes unpunished?”
+Is it true that “no good deed goes unpunished” for whistleblowers?

-Unfortunately, all studies reviewed indicated that whistle blowers surveyed and interviewed frequently reported significant negative consequences as the result of blowing the whistle.
-As a matter-of-fact, some studies indicate that whistle blowers began to experience negative consequences almost from the moment they brought the issue or issues to their superiors.
-In other words, it didn’t take going to a governmental agency – the simple act of bringing a problem to the attention of those in-house was enough to launch severe reprisals and retaliation.
+In other words, it didn’t take going to a governmental agency – the simple act of bringing a problem to the attention of others in the organization was often enough to launch severe reprisals and retaliation.

 While the statistics and studies conducted paint a bleak picture, it is refreshing to note in a study conducted by psychiatric social worker Donald R. Soeken and his wife statistician Karen L. Soeken they report most whistleblowers, no matter what the consequences, state they would do it again.

 The costs of waste, fraud, and abuse costs are huge!

 It is estimated that 5% of revenues are lost in business to frauds.